 Did you know that more than 50% of all dogs and cats have some form of gum disease by the time they’re just 3 years of age?
 In its most advanced stage, gum disease can cause many problems for a pet, including heart, liver, and kidney disease as a result of oral bacteria entering the bloodstream.
-The good news is: gum disease can be prevented with ongoing professional dental care, which is available at our hospital.
+The good news is: that gum disease can be prevented with ongoing professional pet dental care near you, which is available at our hospital.

 We take a proactive approach to oral health because we want your four-legged friend to live a happy, healthy life, just as much as you do.
 That’s why we recommend annual dental exams and cleanings, as needed.
 We offer diagnostic, preventive, and treatment dental services to accommodate virtually any basic dental need.
 So if you’re looking for a place that offers high-quality pet dental care, look no further than Animal Kingdom Veterinary Care Center in North Liberty.